conservationtechlab/scrubdash/README.md

     scrubdash [OPTIONS] <config_file>

 Options:
-    -h, --help      Output a usage message and exit -c, --cont      Continue the most recent session
+    -h, --help          Output a usage message and exit -c, --continue      Continue the most recent session
 ```

 Once ScrubDash is running, a ScrubCam can connect to it.
 If starting a new ScrubDash session (no `-c` flag), ScrubDash will render a "Waiting for a ScrubCam to connect..." message until a ScrubCam has successfully connected.
 If continuing a previous ScrubDash session, ScrubDash will automatically display ScrubCam device information from the previous session.